How to build a brand that stands out?

 It was responsible for zigging and zagging!
 Which has been adopted by so many people.
 It's distinctive.

-Most brands just abide by industry conventions, which is excellent for you because you can break the conventions and become distinctive!
+Most brands just abide by industry conventions, which is excellent because you can break the conventions and become distinctive!

-If you differentiate yourself from other brands, you will definitely give yourself the best possible chance of being spotted and loved.
+If you differentiate yourself from other brands, you will give yourself the best chance of being spotted and loved.

 Every now and again, a question pops up – why do I need to look at what competitors do?